 The Sky Maps

-We have given two sets of all sky star maps.
+Given below are two sets of all sky star maps.
 These maps can be used anywhere in India at about 21:00 hrs on the 15th of the given month.
 The same map can be used at ~22:00 hrs. earlier and at ~20:00 hrs. later that month.

 The star map given here are drawn for central station of India (Long 82.5, Lat. +23deg 11′), at 21:00 hours Indian Standard Time (IST).
 The maps shows slightly more sky than that will be visible from this station.
 That is the angular diameter of the horizon circle is 220 deg. instead of normal 180deg.

-The Sky events The sky events involving planets and other solar system objects for different months are given below (click on the links):
+Diary of Astronomical Phenomena The sky events involving planets and other solar system objects for different months are given below (click on the links):